What is the Hanky Code?

 Until around 1970, the so-called “key code”, in which a key is worn in the belt loop, became established as a sign for homosexuals.
 Even then, a key worn on the left indicated “top” and one worn on the right “bottom”.
 In the 1970s, this developed into the hanky code, which was used by the jeans and leather scene.

-In 1975, Time magazine reported on the use of the hanky code in the leather scene and printed a table.
+In 1975, Time Magazine reported on the use of the Hanky Code in the leather scene and published a table of its meanings.
 At the same time, the sexual revolution following the Stonewall Riots led to a period of sexual freedom.
-However, the hanky code became even more important during the AIDS pandemic.
-One hanky was added for infected status and one for safer sex.
-Instead of a restriction, safer sex was now perceived as a positive choice.
+However, during the Aids pandemic, the Hanky Code gained even more significance.
+Handkerchiefs were added to indicate infection status and a preference for safer sex.
+Instead of a limitation, safer sex was now perceived as a positive choice.

 Nowadays, homosexuality is less stigmatized in many parts of the world and there is a huge range of platforms for people to get to know each other and share their preferences.
 As a result, and also due to its complexity, the hanky code is now more of a relic than a current means of communication.
 However, it is still widespread in the BDSM and fetish scene and is still used for certain aspects at parties and events.